-Permanent magnet motors use magnets instead of traditional metallic motor components, resulting in improved torque and efficiency.
-Permanent magnet motors will generally only operate when connected to a dedicated VSD which has been optimised for their control.
-Hybrid permanent magnet motors are available as direct replacements for conventional AC induction motors in most applications.
+PMMs will generally only operate when connected to a dedicated VSD which has been optimised for their control.
+Hybrid PMMs are available as direct replacements for conventional AC induction motors in most applications.

 Synchronous reluctance motors

-Synchronous reluctance motors feature sophisticated geometry that keeps internal resistance consistently low in all motor shaft positions, thereby increasing the available flux and motor output.
-Synchronous motors are inherently efficient as the current does not need to flow to the rotor, further minimising energy losses.
-Compared with an AC induction motor, synchronous reluctance motors produce more power at a smaller size and can deliver superior low-speed torque and efficiency.
+SRMs are inherently efficient as the current does not need to flow to the rotor, minimising energy losses.
+Compared with an AC induction motor, SRMs produce more power at a smaller size and can deliver superior low-speed torque and efficiency.

-While manufacturers are offering permanent-magnet and other high-efficiency motor drive combinations as standard components, there are concerns about the ongoing availability and cost of required rare-earth metals such as neodymium.
-Research is identifying rare-earth replacements in combination with alternative motor configurations that retain the efficiency of permanent magnet motors.
+While manufacturers offer high-efficiency motor drive combinations, there are concerns about the availability of required rare-earth metals such as neodymium.
+Research is identifying rare-earth replacements in combination with alternative motor configurations that retain the efficiency of PMMs.

-VSD control software can be included with new systems, or purchased separately to complement existing systems.
-Modern VSD software includes settings designed to deliver the maximum possible amount of energy savings.
-Modern VSD software also provides self-learning and motor modelling capabilities that can minimise the use of traditional sensors as inputs into the control system.
+VSD software includes settings to deliver maximum energy savings.
+It also provides self-learning and modelling capabilities that can minimise the need for sensors as inputs into the control system.

-The next generation of VSDs are designed for internet connectivity to gather and analyse large amounts of data.
-With a trend towards standard internet communications protocols, VSDs will offer a single point of connection for a multitude of sensors and data points.
-Internet connectivity allows for rapid data analysis of system performance and predictive scheduling of equipment maintenance and repairs.
-It can allow users to be notified by smartphone before a failure occurs.
+Next-generation VSDs are designed for internet connectivity, offering a single point of connection for a multitude of sensors and data points.
+This allows for rapid analysis of system performance and predictive scheduling of equipment maintenance and repairs.
+It can notify operators by smartphone before a failure occurs.

-Regenerative drives recover motor braking energy rather than it being completely lost to heat, using inverters to convert the resulting DC power into AC power.
+Regenerative drives recover motor-braking energy rather than it being lost to heat, using inverters to convert the resulting DC power into AC power.
 The extra cost of a regeneration is worthwhile in VSDs only where the system requires frequent braking and starting.

 VSDs are usually purchased as standalone devices, but are available as part of integrated packages.
-Integrated motor and drive packages have a number of advantages including:
+Integrated VSD and drive packages have a number of advantages, including: